 - What if I’m not sure I have a claim?

-Chairs can also cause damage to your back if they cause you to sit in the wrong position for long periods of time leading to you being injured on a chair at work.
+Chairs can cause damage to your back if they cause you to sit in the wrong position for long periods of time leading to you being injured on a chair at work.
 Back damage can be severely debilitating and take months to recover from – if indeed you ever do.

 If you’ve been involved in chair accidents resulting in injury – either instantly or chronically – that wasn’t your fault you are entitled to be compensated.
 After all your recovery period may well put you out of pocket with extra hospital visits or lost hours of work.